What3words: Other emergency services

 Since 2019, What3words has seen adoption by police, fire and ambulance services, who can use it for free and participate in media campaigns provided by What3Words to promote the app.
 By September 2021, more than 85 percent of British emergency services teams used What3words, including the Metropolitan Police and London Fire Brigade.
 Support has also been added to the Australian Government's Triple Zero Emergency Plus App.

+Success stories typically report using the app to communicate between rescue teams: